jabackf/Blubber2/README.md

 -When pushing against wall:
 NullReferenceException: Object reference not set to an instance of an object CharacterController2D.Move (System.Single move, System.Boolean crouch, System.Boolean jump)

+-Coneyor warning thingy

+-Seperate player input script from animation script / general cleanup needs done

+-Check for ceiling before pickup up items

+-Get get on stuck walls when holding some items.

+-Heavy items can land on head and be hard to get off.
+Try making character head collider round?